CameronTrumpy/PomBox/README.md

  - [At least one set of Buttons](https://www.sparkfun.com/products/15326) from Sparkfun
  - [Breadboard](https://www.sparkfun.com/products/12615) from Sparkfun
  - Any [ESP-8266](https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B010O1G1ES) or similar form factor Arduino/Carrier Board
+ - Multiple colors of solid core wire for breadboard wiring

 ## 2. Setup your Arduino IDE
  If you have not worked with Arduino or an ESP-8266 board, you will need to set up your Arduino IDE and your libraries.